lolbat/Conquest-of-Elysium-5-data/tools/README.md

 The `processRitualCosts.js` is used to denormalize the COST key into an array that we will use to create a cost display that uses the sprites from the game.
 It is a node.js file that is meant to be used on the command line.

 `node processRitualCosts.js`

+### processModCommands.js

+Creates the `modCommands` top-level key and then processes the `hint` key and replaces the < and > characters with HTML entities so they display properly in the Almanac.
+It is a node.js file that is meant to be used on the command line.

+`node processModCommands.js`